idyll-lang/idyll-embed/README.md

       // Get your markup.
       var idyllMarkup = '# Hello World';

-      // This will make all standard components available by default.
+      // All standard components are available by default.
       // To add additional components, register them.
       Idyll.registerComponent('ComponentName', Component);